PushpenderIndia/creds_harvester/README.md

 $ cd creds_harvester

 # Installing dependencies
+# If You Encounter an Error of win32crypt, then run this command
+$ python -m pip install --upgrade pywin32
+# OR
-$ python -m pip install -r requirements.txt
+$ python -m pip install pywin32

 # Run The Script to Get the Result
 $ python password_stealer.py